embashgit/subsify/README.md

 ## **Technologies Used**
-QueueWise leverages the following technologies to deliver a robust and scalable solution:
+Subsify leverages the following technologies to deliver a robust and scalable solution:
 - **Next.js**: For server-side rendering and optimized web performance.
 - **TypeScript**: Ensuring type safety and maintainability of the codebase.
-- **WebSockets**: For real-time updates to queue statuses.
-- **PostgreSQL**: A reliable and scalable relational database for storing queue data.
+- **PostgreSQL**: A reliable and scalable relational database for storing data.
 - **Responsive Design**: Ensures the application works seamlessly across devices.

 ---